lsolesen/optimafootball-com-jekyll/_posts/2020-09-05-pione-sisto-s-story-is-in-reality-a-cry-for-help.md

 ---
-title: "Pione Sisto’s story is, in reality, a cry for help"
+title: 'Pione Sisto’s story is, in reality, a cry for help'
 category: Columns
 language: en
 ---
+**Publishes in May 2020:**

 The story about Pione Sisto – in recent time becoming very relevant once again – is unfortunately yet another example from the revered world of football about a talented player, who has lost his motivation and direction, and might never reach his full potential.

 As observers of the Sisto-case, we can shrug our shoulders or shake our heads and assert that it is Pione’s own fault.
-And of course there is a degree of self-responsibility, and one cannot just leave their club without the permission to do so.
+And of course there is a degree of self-responsibility, and one cannot just leave their club without the permission to do so (like he did during COVID-19 in Vigo).
 That goes for most employer/employee relationships.

 However, seen in a wider perspective, the case frustrates me, as it is not the first or the last.
 It is therefore about time that we within the industry evaluate ourselves and our cultures, and develop a far better groundwork for, and guidance of, the players.
 Earlier this spring, Manchester City player Kyle Walker also ran into problems when the British national team player first invited prostitutes to his house, despite the fact that Britain was under Covid-19 lockdown, and later went on an 'illegal' visit to his family.